Sofie Lundgaard

-Sofie Lundgaard Pedersen (/da/; born 29 May 2002) is a Danish professional footballer who plays as a midfielder for Women's Super League club Liverpool.
+Sofie Lundgaard Pedersen (/da/; born 29 May 2002) is a Danish professional footballer who plays as a midfielder for Frauen-Bundesliga club Eintracht Frankfurt.

 Career

 In February 2019, Lundgaard transferred to Fortuna Hjørring.
-She left the club on 10 January 2023 and signed for Liverpool.
+On 10 January 2023, she signed for Liverpool.

+On 14 August 2026, Lundgaard joined Frauen-Bundesliga side Eintracht Frankfurt for an undisclosed fee, signing a contract until 2029.